GazzaJ/CI-MS3-W3Recipes/README.md

 ______

 ## **User Experience (UX)** <a name="user-experience"></a>
 In W3 Recipes I have attempted to produce a simple clean and intuitive site which is easy to navigate and simple to use.
 Despite being spread over many pages, each page has a single purpose related to C.R.U.D functionality.
 Navigation is achieved with a typical navbar with mobile responsive behaviour.
-The imageray and typography are also key to
+The imagery and typography are also key to

 ### **User Stories** <a name="stories"></a>